Khang-NT/Kotlin-Coroutines-Lifecycle-Aware/README.md

 With coroutine channel, this is much more flexible, just consume our channel using other dispatcher in coroutine context, such as `CommonPool`.

+### ColdBroadcastChannel - LiveData#onActive/onInactive alternative

+You can inherit `LiveData` class to take advantage of method `onActive` and `onInactive`, for instance when using with Room, you can stop listen database changes when `LiveData` become inactive.

+Alternative class available in this library is `ColdBroadcastChannel`, example usage: TODO

 # Download
 ```groovy